danielljeon/docs/notes/machine_learning.md

 ##### 3.3.3.2 Binary Cross Entropy (BCE)

-Real life optimizers that minimise the objective function typically use the inverse of the Maximum Log-Likelihood, known as the Binary Cross Entropy (BCE):
+Real life optimizers that minimise the cost function typically use the inverse of the Maximum Log-Likelihood, known as the Binary Cross Entropy (BCE):

 $$J(\omega) = - \frac{1}{N} \ell_{log}(\omega)$$